-Figure 2: Number of pipistrelle bat passes per night at WTG4 at different percentiles compared to operational projects with a known category of bat fatality.
-Error bars are 95 % CIs derived using bootstrap methods due to non-normal distribution of the datasets.
+Figure 2: Number of pipistrelle bat passes per night per location at different percentiles compared to operational projects with a known category of bat fatality.
+Error bars are 95% Cls derived using bootstrap methods due to non-normal distribution of the datasets.